UK local authority pension schemes cut hedge fund bets

 One of the biggest reductions came from the West Yorkshire Pension Fund (WYPF), which cut its investment by half to 127.6 million pounds, from 254.3 million pounds, redeeming cash from hedge fund investing strategies run by Aurum and BlackRock.

-“Hedge funds were reduced in favor of better, more consistent returns from other alternative asset classes, which have been increased in the year,” a scheme spokesman said, without giving details.
+“Hedge funds were reduced in favour of better, more consistent returns from other alternative asset classes, which have been increased in the year,” a scheme spokesman said, without giving details.

 Other alternative asset classes are likely to include areas such as private equity, infrastructure and property funds.